-To the Reader:
+President: David Fenn To the Reader:

-The San Gorgonio Pass Water Agency is pleased to publish this annual Report on Water Conditions, which it has been doing for over two decades.
+Vice President: Ronald Duncan The San Gorgonio Pass Water Agency is pleased to publish this annual Report on Water Conditions, which it has been doing for over two decades.

-The primary purpose of the report is to convey the status of ground and surface water resources within the Pass area.
+Treasurer: Leonard Stephenson The primary purpose of the report is to convey the status of ground and surface water resources within the Pass area.
 The Agency uses the report as a tool to help us determine the extent of recharge needed in local basins each year.
+Others use the report for planning purposes as well.